sagemath/trac_to_gh/Issue 3003.md

 # Issue 3003: Bugfix for to_tableau() method of CrystalOfTableaux elements (with patch; needs review)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3003

 Original creator: jbandlow